AlexandraVillepique/InsightProject/README.md

 **Analysis** -detailed analysis with the result and  map plots.
 View it here: http://nbviewer.ipython.org/github/AlexandraVillepique/InsightProject/blob/master/Analysis.ipynb

 **SteamlinedAnalysis** - just a part of an analysis that is crucial for picking a location based on Location Quotient.
+View it here: http://nbviewer.ipython.org/github/AlexandraVillepique/InsightProject/blob/master/SteamlinedAnalysis.ipynb

 **Pittsburgh_PA** - what is happening in this city?